The Nippon Foundation MEGURI2040 Fully Autonomous Ship ProgramAiming to implement fully autonomous navigation to support the ocean of the future

 Project overview and development status

-Development is being carried out for a new ship being built and equipped with a fully autonomous navigation system that will operate as a ferry between Shinmoji, Kitakyushu City, and Yokosuka.
-The ferry will begin operating with a manned crew from July 1 to collect data for fully autonomous navigation.
+Development was carried out for a newly built ship equipped with a fully autonomous navigation system that operated as a ferry between Shinmoji, Kitakyushu City, and Yokosuka.

 Photo